rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter3/DMDB_BN_CH3.md

 \{\text{title, year, studioName, president, presAddr}\}
 $$

 That is, each tuple of this relation tells about a movie, its studio, the president of the studio, and the address of the president of the studio.
-Three FD's athat we would assume in this relation are
+Three FD's that we would assume in this relation are

 $$
 \text{title year } \rightarrow \text{ studioName} \\